LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-2/exercises/_index.md

 1. Create a viz that displays the number of bookings that ended up being a 'No-Show', broken down by Deposit Type and Customer Type.
    1. You will need to create a set using the 'Reservation Status' field

-1. Student Choice: Create a hierarchy of sets to explore the ADR of an area of the world you would like to visit.
+1. Student Choice: Create sets and use geographic hierarchy to explore the ADR (Average Daily Rate) of an area of the world you would like to visit.
-   1. Start with the continent.
+   1. Create a set for a continent of your choice.
+   1. Create a set for a region within that continent.
-   1. Then a region.
+   1. Create a set for a country within that region.
-   1. Then the country.
+   1. Use these sets together in your visualization to drill down from continent to region to country.

 ## Submitting Your Work